algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/management_artifact.md

 | I      | Informed    | Those who are kept up-to-date on progress, often only on completion of the task or deliverable, and with whom there is just one-way communication                      |
 |        | -           | Not involved                                              |

-RACI colored spreadsheet can be found here: [Link](https://docs.google.com/spreadsheets/d/17-31PYeuYhOWX956qyZJER-_5GFUCzEy7xImLAHIEhA/edit?usp=sharing)
+RACI colored spreadsheet easily readable can be found here: [Link](https://docs.google.com/spreadsheets/d/17-31PYeuYhOWX956qyZJER-_5GFUCzEy7xImLAHIEhA/edit?usp=sharing)

 # Risks and Assumptions
 (WIP)